Jiang-Gianni/lcs/README.md

 Premium questions are skipped.

-`lcs get` generates the file of the stored question that have an id between the values set by the `-f` (from) and `-t` (to) flags: `lcs gen -f 0 -t 10` will consider questions with an ID between 0 and 10.
+`lcs gen` generates the files for the stored questions that have an id between the values set by the `-f` (from) and `-t` (to) flags: `lcs gen -f 0 -t 10` will consider questions with an ID between 0 and 10.

 As of now `golang` is the only supported language and SQL only questions are not generated.